alfredosalzillo/sauron/README.md

 ### Options
 - _-t, --template_ - template to use (required)
+- _-c, --config_ - override configuration, could be a path to a local file, an url or a JSON string
 - _--reload_ - reload the template if cached
 - _--inputs.*_ - inputs to use within the template (Example --inputs.projectName hello-world)
 - _-h, --help_ - show help